- Nepal celebrates more than 50 different festivals with a fixed date as marked in the Nepalese Calendar

 The chariot parade starts three days after the beginning of the Jatra.
 Three chariots conveying human portrayals of the divinities Ganesh, Bhairava and Kumari, joined by melodic groups are pulled along the celebration course through Kathmandu for three days.
 On the primary day, the chariots are taken from Basantapur to Jaisidewal, Lagan, BramhaTole, Bhimsen Than and back to Basantapur.
 On the subsequent day, the chariots are driven along Basantapur, Ittkha, Nara Devi, Tengal, Baangemudha, Asan, Indrachowk and back to Basantapur.
 Following a two-sunrise, the chariots are taken to Mahankal from Basantapur and after that back to Hanumandhoka for the finish of the celebration.
 Additionally, since 2012, the chariots have been pulled by an all ladies' group on the third/last day of the chariot celebration.

 On the final day of Jatra, the yosin post raised at Durbar Square is brought down in a function known as YosinKwathalegu.
 It denotes the end of the festival.
 Not only chariots parade there are also other performance done in front of the chariots, masked dance performance by various deities such as pulukisi dance, Lakhey dance, SawaBhaku dance, Devi pyakha, MahakaliPyaka and many more.

 GaiJatra is celebrated by Newars of Kathmandu, Kritipur, Bhaktapur, and Patanto honor the demise of loved ones.
-In this festival, that family who has lost their loved ones should take part and walk to the roads of Kathmandu taking a cow.
+During this festival, that family who has lost their loved ones should take part and walk the roads of Kathmandu taking a cow.
 On the off chance that a cow is inaccessible, a little fellow from the family, dressed as a cow is viewed as a reasonable substitute.
 There is music and devouring all around.
 It is an extraordinary method to recuperate the injuries made by the loss of friends and family.